 The Text Printer action is now selected, and when we add an action, that's the one that will be added.
 Click Add Action.

 Configure the Text Print action

 The Text Printer dialog shows the printer I want to select already since it's the default on my system.
-Of course, you would select any printer you want here.
-To do that you're going to click the Browse ... button.
+Of course, you would choose any printer you want here.
+To do that, you're going to click the Browse ... button.

-Our interface does exactly what any Windows application does at this point: launch the Print dialog for your version of Windows.
+Our interface does precisely what any Windows application does at this point: launch the Print dialog for your version of Windows.

-If you select the Print button at this point, RPM will use that printer with default settings.
-Instead of doing that, let's live dangerously and select the Preferences button instead.
+If you select the Print button, RPM will use that printer with default settings.
+Instead of doing that, let's live dangerously and select the Preferences button.
 Since this is the actual Windows print dialog, not a simulation, you'll get the preferences setting for that printer:

 Your queue setup should now look something like the following: